Chaz Lucius

-Chaz Lucius (born May 2, 2003) is an American junior ice hockey center for the Portland Winterhawks in the Western Hockey League (WHL) as a prospect to the Winnipeg Jets of the National Hockey League (NHL).
-Lucius was drafted in the first round, 18th overall, by the Winnipeg Jets in the 2021 NHL Entry Draft.
+Chaz Lucius (born May 2, 2003) is an American former professional ice hockey center.
+Although Lucius was drafted in the first round by the Winnipeg Jets in the 2021 NHL Entry Draft, he never played in the NHL.

 Lucius played collegiate hockey with the Minnesota Golden Gophers in the NCAA.
+His professional career was plagued by numerous injuries.
+After playing parts of three seasons for the Manitoba Moose, the Jets' American Hockey League (AHL) affiliate, he was diagnosed with Ehlers–Danlos syndrome and retired from professional hockey in April 2025.

 Playing career

 Following his freshman season with Minnesota, Lucius concluded his collegiate career by signing a three-year, entry-level contract with the Winnipeg Jets on April 27, 2022.
-Lucius began his professional career with the Jets AHL affiliate Manitoba Moose recording 5 points (2 goals and 3 assists) in 12 games.
-After returning from the World juniors, on January 9th Lucius was assigned to play major junior hockey for the remainder of the 2022-23 season with the Portland Winterhawks of the Western Hockey League (WHL) - he was originally selected by the Winterhawks in the 2018 WHL draft (4th round; 74th overall).
+Lucius began his professional career with the Jets' American Hockey League affiliate, the Manitoba Moose, recording 2 goals and 3 assists in 12 games.
+After returning from the World juniors, Lucius was assigned to play major junior hockey for the remainder of the 2022-23 season with the Portland Winterhawks of the Western Hockey League (WHL) on January 9; he had originally been selected by the Winterhawks 74th overall in the 4th round of the 2018 WHL draft.

-Despite being assigned on January 9th, due to the team being on a East Division road trip, Lucius didn't make his debut until January 20th against the Victoria Royals, recording 2 assists in a 7-6 OT win.
+Despite being assigned on January 9, due to the team being on an East Division road trip, Lucius did not make his debut until January 20, against the Victoria Royals.
+In his debut, Lucius recorded 2 assists in a 7–6 overtime win.

+On April 8, 2025, after suffering from multiple joint injuries in the prior three seasons, Lucius announced his retirement from professional hockey via Instagram after being diagnosed with Ehlers–Danlos syndrome.